-Option 2: Portable toilets and deliver sewage away by desludging vehicles
+Option 2: On-site STP with Portable toilets and deliver sewage away by desludging vehicles

-- 8.14 This option suggests the provision of portable toilets for temporary storage of the additional sewage generated during festive periods.
+- 8.23 This option suggests the provision of portable toilets for temporary storage of the additional sewage generated during festive periods in addition to the on-site STP.
 A sufficient number of portable toilets should be provided at a designated area near the Proposed Development.
-The portable toilet can be a commercially available cabin toilet (Refer to Figure 9.2) with four toilet rooms and four urinals equipped inside. - According to the information provided by the supplier, each cabin toilet has a sewage storage capacity of 7 m3.
-If desludging exercises are performed three times per day, a total of eight cabin toilets can cater the total ADWF of 168 m3/day (i.e. 168 m3 per day / 7 m3 per cabin toilet / 3 desludging exercises per day = 8 \rightarrow 8 cabin toilets required). - 8.16 The sewage stored in the portable toilets (average sewage generated = 168 m3/day) shall be emptied and tanked away daily by desludging vehicles.
-Three desludging exercises will be performed for each cabin toilet per day; hence 56 m3 of sewage has to be collected each time.
-Provided that a desludging vehicle has a storage capacity of 10 m3, six vehicles should be arranged for each cleaning.
-As a result, three trips (168 m3 / 10 m3 per vehicle per trip/ 6 vehicles = 2.8 → 3 trips) will be required per vehicle and there will be 18 trips in total.

-- 8.17 The collected sewage will be tanked away by desludging vehicles to the nearest sewage treatment works (STW) for disposal.
+The portable toilet can be either single user portable toilet or a commercially available cabin toilet (Refer to Figure 9.2) with four toilet rooms and four urinals equipped inside. - 8.24 According to the information provided by the supplier, each cabin toilet has a sewage storage capacity of 7 m3.
+If desludging exercises are performed once per day, a total of one (1) cabin toilet can cater the total ADWF of 5.96 m3/day (i.e. 5.96 m3 per day / 7 m3 per cabin toilet / 1 desludging exercise per day = $0.85 \rightarrow 1$ cabin toilet required). - 8.25 The sewage stored in the portable toilets (sewage generated = 5.96 m3/day) shall be emptied and tanked away daily by desludging vehicles.
+One desludging exercises will be performed for each cabin toilet per day; hence 5.96 m3 of sewage has to be collected each time.
+Provided that a desludging vehicle has a storage capacity of 10 m3, one (1) vehicle should be arranged for each cleaning and one (1) trip for each vehicle (5.96 m3 / 10 m3 per vehicle per trip/ 1 vehicle = 0.60 → 1 trip) will be required daily. - 8.26 The collected sewage will be tanked away by desludging vehicles to the nearest sewage treatment works (STW) for disposal.
 For Hong Kong Island region, the nearest STW which receives sewage transported by desludging vehicles is the Ap Lei Chau Preliminary Treatment Works (ALCPTW).
 According to the Press Releases of HKSAR "LCQ22: Impact of sewage treatment on quality of water bodies in Hong Kong Annex 1", the average daily treatment capacity of ALCPTW is about 26,000 m3/day.
-As the estimated sewage generated during festive periods is 168 m3/day, it will only cause an 0.65% increase to the daily treatment capacity of ALCPTW.
-Therefore, the impact on the STW due to the increase in sewage flow during festive periods is insignificant. - 8.18 In addition, as the discharge sewage loads may become heavy during the period generated from similar facility, the delivery schedule of the desludging vehicles can be arranged hourly. (i.e. say two vehicles discharge 20 m3 per hour), thereby preventing the large scale disposal to the ALCPTW.
-Through implementation of a steady sewage removal rate, the impact of sewage loads on ALCPTW can be further minimised. - 8.19 The tentative management department and maintenance department of the proposed works is summarised in Table 8.3.
+As the estimated sewage generated during festive periods is 5.96 m3/day, it will only cause a 0.0002% increase to the daily treatment capacity of ALCPTW.
+Therefore, the impact on the STW due to the increase in sewage flow during festive periods is insignificant. - 8.27 The tentative management department and maintenance department of the proposed works is summarised in Table 8.3.

-Table 8.3 Management Department and Maintenance Department of Proposed Works for Option 2
+Table 8.3 Management Department and Maintenance Department of Proposed W lorks for Op tion 2 Tuble olo munugement Department and maintenance Department of Tioposca T

 Proposed Works for Option 2 Management Department Maintenance Department

 On-site STP НКВА НКВА

-Portable Toilets HKBA НКВА
+Portable Toilets НКВА НКВА

-8.20 Table 8.4 compares the sewage treatment options for the Proposed Development.
+8.28 Table 8.4 compares the sewage treatment options for the Proposed Development.